How to use Pipefy's API

 • Automate tasks in mass, such as creating cards and updating or deleting data

-• Edit fields in cards
+• Edit fields within cards

 • Create and edit registers in your database